Skip to main content

 curl -fsSL https://ollama.com/install.sh | sh

 On Windows: Download the installer from ollama.com and run it.
-Ollama installs as a Windows service and starts automatically.
+Ollama installs as a Windows service and starts automatically in the background, listening on port 11434.

 Verify installation: